 The Advocates’ Benevolent Association is the welfare arm of the Law Society of Kenya and exists to support and help members who are in need, in distress, or difficulties.
-The Association has a medical benefit available to members who are admitted to hospital and have challenges in settling their medical bills.
+The Association has a medical benefit available to distressed members who are admitted to hospital and have challenges in settling their medical bills.
 Additionally, the Association pays a token of last expense to families of deceased members and supports the education of their children up to tertiary level.
 The Board of Management of the Association is tasked with entering into strategic partnerships to sustain the wellbeing of Advocates.

 Membership